 Below is a chat screenshot from one of my friend.
 Translation He: Hello, Harshit.
 Me: Yeah.
 He: Russian one.
 Me: Lol, yes.
 He: Do you have money in Paytm?
 700?
 Me: Yes He: Okay I will send you a number, send it there.
 Me: Okay, send.

 At the age of 16, I finally managed to convince my father to open a demat account for me.
-Earlier he was using multiple excuses including how he lost so much money, “what if step mother discovered this”, “focus on studies” and more.
+Earlier he was using multiple excuses including how he lost so much money, “what if step mother discovered this”, “focus on studies”, "invest in gold", and more.
 But when I showed him my demo account and demonstrated my knowledge, he agreed.
 After extensive research, I choose Zerodha as my broker, because it was a discount broker, that charges less fees than full-service ones.
 My father had initially opened an account on a full-service broker, but after I explained him charges associated with such brokers, he let me open account at Zerodha, using his documents.

 Within six months, I managed to earn 10% profit by investing my savings into low expense ratio ETfs and few individual stocks.